 Expressions of interest (EOI) An EOI does not necessarily bind the supplier to provide pricing details and is often issued to seek preliminary information from potential suppliers before being followed by an RFT or RFP.
-RFx A term that encompasses the entire eTendering process and can include any of the following: RFQ, RFT, RFP, and EOI.
-Software System software - type of program that runs on a computer operating system (e.g., Windows, Linux, MacOS etc.) Application software - off the shelf programs (e.g., Microsoft 365, Adobe products, etc.) Programming language software - use to create programs (e.g., Java, c #, python) Plugin application - adds functionality to an existing program or application (e.g., zoom plugin to outlook) Software as a service (SaaS) - applications that are centrally hosted, or cloud based that provided software on a subscription basis (e.g., Salesforce, ServiceNow, Smartsheet, etc.) Hardware • The physical components of a computer or other item of equipment including the microprocessor, hard discs, RAM, motherboard and peripheral devices
+Request for Information (RFI) A document used to gather information about suppliers and their capabilities prior to a formal procurement process RFx A term that encompasses the entire eTendering process and can include any of the following: RFQ, RFT, RFP, EOI, RFI and EOI.
+Software System software - operating system (e.g. Windows, Linux, OS10 etc.) Application software - off the shelf programs (e.g. Word, Outlook, Adobe Acrobat Pro) Programming language software - use to create programs (Java, c#, python) Plugin application - adds functionality to an existing program / application (zoom plugin to outlook) Hardware The physical components of a computer or other item of equipment including the microprocessor, hard discs, RAM, motherboard and peripheral devices